LLM-as-a-judge validity in physics assessment depends more on the task than the model: Discussion

 \subsection{Governance and deployment}

 These results reinforce the governance concerns raised in the Introduction.
-Regulatory caution around AI in marking is not merely a response to the novelty of the technology, but to a genuine measurement problem.
 A system that produces low average error while failing to distinguish stronger from weaker work is not a valid assessor, even if its output appears well calibrated on aggregate.
 This is especially important in educational settings, where marks are not only summaries of performance but mechanisms for ranking, progression, and access to opportunity.
 Holmes et al.\ propose a widely cited ethical framework for AI in education covering fairness, accountability, and transparency~\cite{holmes2022ethics_aied}, and recent work on synthetic data generation in PER highlights both the promise of LLM-based methods and the methodological care required when AI systems interact with educational data~\cite{kieser2023data_augmentation}.

 Recent discussions within the science education research community similarly emphasise that questions of validity, reliability, and ethical oversight must be addressed jointly when integrating AI into educational practice~\cite{kubsch2025workshop}.
 Within this framework, the present findings are more consistent with an assistive or auditing role for AI than with autonomous grading.
-In strongly criterion-referenceable tasks, LLMs may be useful for preliminary marking, second marking, anomaly detection, or feedback generation.
-In weakly criterion-referenceable tasks - especially where human inter-rater reliability is already poor - AI outputs should be treated as descriptive aids rather than authoritative judgements.
+LLMs may be useful for preliminary marking, second marking, anomaly detection, or feedback generation.
+In tasks where human inter-rater reliability is poor AI outputs should be treated as descriptive aids rather than authoritative judgements.
 The key governance question is therefore not ``does the AI look roughly right on average?'', but ``does this task admit a sufficiently valid and reliable marking process for AI outputs to be trusted in the first place?''